-While searching for a garden hose, you need a stronger and more flexible one but not to the extent that it kinks.
+While searching for a garden hose, you need a stronger and more flexible product, but not to the extent that it kinks.
 Kinking makes the hose split and cuts down the lifespan of your hose.
 Although every garden hose may kink if they are twisted, some are better than others.

 Here are a few tips to help prolong the life of your garden hose.

-Types of garden hoses
+Types of Garden Hoses

-2. Traditional garden hoses
+Traditional garden hoses

 This hose is used for different purposes ranging from watering the patio to watering the lawn.
 They come in different lengths ranging between 25 and 100 feet.